AdelJumaily/BiologyProjectRepo/README.md

 Feel free to explore these folders to understand the project's structure.

 ## Usage
-Explain how to use your project.
-Provide code examples and usage scenarios if applicable.

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to our 9th-grade biology science fair project, please follow these steps: